allenai/Break/explore.md

 <div>
   <p class="note">
-    (c) How many of their wins for the season were not against teams with winning records?
+    (c) If there are an equal number of dogs in each image.
   </p>
 </div>

 ```
- 1. return the season
+ 1. return images
- 2. return wins of #1
+ 2. return dogs in  #1
- 3. return #2 that were against teams with winning records
- 4. return number of #2
+ 3. return number of #2 for each #1
- 5. return number of #3
+ 4. return If #3 are equal
- 6. return the difference of #4 and #5
 ```

 ### **ComQA**